 Improved Nurses' Cultural Awareness

 Numerous studies have underscored the importance of cultural competence educational interventions.
-Kaihlanen et al. (2019) performed a qualitative study to investigate nurses' perspectivess on cultural competence training and awareness.
+Kaihlanen et al. (2019) performed a qualitative study to investigate nurses' perspectives on cultural competence training and awareness.
 The study revealed the importance of inculcating nurses on cultural competence to boost their cultural awareness and effective communication (Kaihlanen et al., 2019).
 Albeit, the sample size was localized, the insights can be generalized to specific populaces such as psychiatric nursing and inform the researcher educational methods which can elevate nursing practice and promote cultural awareness.
 Cultural awareness equips clinicians with the aptitude to self-reflect, identify their prejudices, and stop labeling patients from different backgrounds (Kaihlanen et al., 2019).